Isaac Luck: Land holdings

 Luck owned or leased various sections in Christchurch in what is now the central city.
 At the time, when rural land was purchased, the buyer also obtained the right to purchase town sections.

 Before he arrived in New Zealand, Luck took up 150 acres of land in Heathcote in March 1851 through and with his partner Edward Kent.
-Rural Section 64 was located next to the Heathcote River near where it flowed into the Avon Heathcote Estuary.
+Rural Section 64 was located next to the Ōpāwaho / Heathcote River near where it flowed into the Avon Heathcote Estuary / Ihutai.
 Kent chose several town sections, including TS 705, which is the corner property fronting Colombo Street, Gloucester Street, and Cathedral Square in the north-west quadrant of the Square.
 TS 705 was sold to Luck, with a conveyancing date of 3 June 1853 on the title document.
 Luck built a house for himself on the Gloucester Street frontage.
 Land was subleased in 1862 on a 21-year term.

 Benjamin Lancaster, an absentee landowner with family connections to the Canterbury Association, purchased RS 62, which later became known as Lancaster Park.
 Lancaster took up the option of also buying town sections, and he chose TS 706 and 707, with the former being adjacent to Luck's TS 705.
 Luck leased those sections from Lancaster from November 1853, and thus controlled most of the north-west quadrant of the Square.
 After the lease to Luck expired, Charles Clark purchased TS 706 in 1876.

 Luck owned town sections 584 and 586 on the north-west corner of the intersection of Colombo and Gloucester Streets, which took in half the block fronting Colombo Street between Gloucester and Armagh Streets.
 He also owned town section 755 in Worcester Street, in the section between Manchester Street and Latimer Square.

 After Luck had left New Zealand for England, a substantial building was erected on town sections 584 and 586.
 The Mountfort-designed building became known as Luck's Building.
 Most of Luck's Building was demolished in 1973 to make way for a new development, the MfL Building.
 Following the 2011 Christchurch earthquake, the block holding Luck's Building was designated for the new Convention Centre.
 In December 2012, Luck's Building was the first of the 761 central city properties to be purchased by the Canterbury Earthquake Recovery Authority.